Tuesday, December 24, 2024

 Carlos V by Bartolomé Vicente, toward 1675 / zoom

-But those resources come from the outside, not from local producers:
+But they come from the outside, not local producers:

-Origins of Spain's new revenues: Flanders and the New World
+Origins of Spain's new revenues: Flanders and the Americas

-Dominating wealthy Flanders and seizing the treasures of Latin America finance 150 years of hegemony and a Golden Age of churches, theater decors, thousands of plays.
+Dominating wealthy Flanders and seizing the treasures of Latin America finance 150 years of hegemony and a Golden Age of churches, theater decors, thousands of plays and celebrated paintings.
+Some of them:

-They finance the Inquisition as well, which takes off in the 16th century.
-Like other official neutralizations of wealth it absorbs investible funds and reinforces authority:
+They finance the Inquisition as well.
+Like other official neutralizations of wealth, it reinforces authority:

 Tribunals appear throughout Spain and in the territories it controls.
 Each remunerates two or three Inquisitors, who are thoroughly trained, well-paid members of the elite, as well as notaries, lawyers, scribes, doctors, prison guards and executioners.